jAmikA78/jAmikA78/README.md

 <br/>
 -->
-##### Fun fact: I once solved the world's oldest question with a single line of JavaScript  :"D
+##### Fun fact: I once solved the world's oldest question with a single line of Code  :"D

 ```javascript